danielaparker/jsoncons/doc/md/Classes/json.md

 Insertion time is optimized if `hint` points to the member that will precede the inserted member.
 Returns a `member_iterator` pointing at the member that was inserted or updated Throws `std::runtime_error` if not an object.

-    template <class T>
-    array_iterator add(const_array_iterator pos, T&& val)
-Adds a new json element at the specified position of a json array, shifting all elements currently at or above that position to the right.
-The argument `val` is forwarded to the `json` constructor as `std::forward<T>(val)`.
-Returns an `array_iterator` that points to the new value Throws `std::runtime_error` if not an array.

 [emplace_back](json_emplace_back)
 Constructs a value in place at the end of a json array